-International Cooperative Program - The three countries that have signed Memoranda of Understanding are as follows: Canada, November 16, 1999; the Netherlands, November 8, 2002; and the United Kingdom, September 9, 2003.
+International Cooperative Program - The four countries that have signed Memoranda of Understanding are as follows: Canada, November 16, 1999; the Netherlands, November 8, 2002; the United Kingdom, September 9, 2003; and Australia, July 9, 2019.
 These bilateral agreements allocate a portion of protected communication resources in exchange for financial participation in development.
-The Netherlands, Canada, and the United Kingdom signed Memoranda of Understanding in preparation for entering into a Foreign Military Sales case to purchase International Partnership variants of AEHF terminals.
+The Netherlands, Canada, United Kingdom, and Australia signed Memoranda of Understanding in preparation for entering into a Foreign Military Sales case to purchase International Partnership variants of AEHF terminals.